kristiansorens/react-native-flag-secure-android/README.md

 # react-native-flag-secure-android

-A simple module used to add FLAG_SECURE to the main activity.
-FLAG_SECURE prevents the users and the app to take screenshots of the app content.
+A simple module used to add `FLAG_SECURE` to the main activity. `FLAG_SECURE` prevents the users and the app to take screenshots of the app content.

 ### Manual Install

 1. Open up `android/app/src/main/java/[...]/MainApplication.java (React Native 0.29+)
-  - Add `import com.kristiansorens.flagsecure.FlagSecurePackage;` to the imports at the top of the file
+  - Add `import com.staltz.flagsecure.FlagSecurePackage;` to the imports at the top of the file
   - Add `new FlagSecurePackage()` to the list returned by the `getPackages()` method

 3. Append the following lines to `android/settings.gradle`: